Social support: Cultural differences

 Although social support is thought to be a universal resource, cultural differences exist in social support.
 In many Asian cultures, the person is seen as more of a collective unit of society, whereas Western cultures are more individualistic and conceptualize social support as a transaction in which one person seeks help from another.
 In more interdependent Eastern cultures, people are less inclined to enlist the help of others.
 For example, European Americans have been found to call upon their social relationships for social support more often than Asian Americans or Asians during stressful occasions, and Asian Americans expect social support to be less helpful than European Americans.
 These differences in social support may be rooted in different cultural ideas about social groups.
-It is important to note that these differences are stronger in emotional support than instrumental support.
+These differences are stronger in emotional support than instrumental support.
 Additionally, ethnic differences in social support from family and friends have been found.

 Cultural differences in coping strategies other than social support also exist.
 One study shows that Koreans are more likely to report substance abuse than European Americans are.
 Further, European Americans are more likely to exercise in order to cope than Koreans.
 Some cultural explanations are that Asians are less likely to seek it from fear of disrupting the harmony of their relationships and that they are more inclined to settle their problems independently and avoid criticism.
 However, these differences are not found among Asian Americans relative to their Europeans American counterparts.

 Different cultures have different ways of social support.
 In African American households support is limited.
 Many black mothers raise their children without a male figure.
 Women struggle with job opportunities due to job biases and racial discrimination.
 Many Black women face this harsh reality causing them to go through poverty.
 When there is poverty within home, the main focus is to make sure the bills are paid.
 Sometimes causing children to play adult roles at a very young age.
 Women trying to balance the mom and dad role, takes away from the moral support certain kids need.